-The consolidated financial statements of Integrated Holding Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2021 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 28 March 2022 and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting (AGM).
+The consolidated financial statements of Integrated Holding Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2022 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 27 March 2023 and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting (AGM).

-The shareholders of the Parent Company at the AGM held on 26 April 2021 approved the consolidated financial statements for the year ended 31 December 2020.
-No dividends were declared by the Parent Company for the year then ended.
+The shareholders of the Parent Company at the AGM held on 20 April 2022 approved the consolidated financial statements for the year ended 31 December 2021.
+Dividends proposed and paid by the Group for the year then ended are provided in Note 13.

-The Parent Company was incorporated on 4 June 2005 in accordance with Companies Law of Kuwait and is listed on Boursa Kuwait.
-The Parent Company's registered office is located at Building 7, Block 6, East Ahmadi, P.O.
-750, Dasman 15458 Kuwait.
+The Parent Company is incorporated in the State of Kuwait on 4 June 2005 and is listed on Boursa Kuwait.
+The Parent Company's head office is located at Building 7, Block 6, East Ahmadi and its registered postal address is P.O.
+750, Dasman 15458, Kuwait.

-The main activities of the Parent Company are, as follows:
+The primary objectives of the Parent Company as per its articles and memorandum of incorporation are, as follows:

-- Acquiring shares in Kuwaiti or foreign shareholding companies as well as acquisition of shares in Kuwaiti or foreign companies with limited lability or participate in the incorporation of such two type of companies and management thereof and guaranteeing them with third parties; - ▶ Lending money to the companies in which it holds shares.
+- Acquiring shares in Kuwaiti or foreign shareholding companies as well as acquisition of shares in Kuwaiti or foreign companies with limited lability or participate in the incorporation of such two type of companies and management thereof and guaranteeing them with third parties; - Lending money to the companies in which it holds shares.
 In such case, the Parent Company's share in the capital of the borrower company is not less than 20%; - Acquiring industrial property rights including patents, trademarks, industrial marks or industrial drawings or other rights related thereto and lease the same to other companies for use inside or outside Kuwait; - Acquiring necessary movable and immoveable properties for carrying out its business to the extend permitted by the law; and - Utilising the financial surpluses available with the Parent Company through investing the same in financial portfolios managed by specialised companies and entities.

 Information on the Group's structure is provided below.
-Information on other related party relationships of the Group is provided in Note 19.
+Information on other related party relationships of the Group is provided in note 19.